 Relationship

-Dreams about social interactions can often reflect our emotional state and personal relationships.
+Dreams of social interactions often reflect our inner emotional landscapes and relational dynamics.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →